obscure-com/TiCarousel/mobile/ios/documentation/index.md

 * `x` the x offset of the center of the viewpoint, default 0.0
 * `y` the y offset of the center of the viewpoint, default 0.0

+**wrap** : Boolean, read/write

+When `true`, the carousel "wraps around", displaying the first item again after the last item.

 ### Events

 **scroll** : fired when the carousel ends an animated scroll.